SSWConsulting/SSW.People.Profiles/Mark-Hetherington/Mark-Hetherington.md

 linkedin:  ""
 skype:  ""

-quote:  ""We work efficiently on the right things in a visible way".
+quote:  "\"We work efficiently on the right things in a visible way\".
 If you really do this properly, your customers, whether internal or external, will have no reason to ever complain."
 ---

 <span style="font-size:9pt;font-family:verdana, sans-serif;color:#676767;">When we need to affect major large transformations to the use of Scrum and Agile, we call on the services of Mark Hetherington.</span>